-- Continuously improve their ability to anticipate and respond to the multiple challenges of inclusive research careers, working and learning together in national and international fora, by creating CoPs, for example.
-A special issue is to identify and implement measures to overcome gender+ cultural resistance. - Align RFOs with the new European Charter & Code for Researchers, effectively implementing its principles, regularly planning and monitoring the progress. - Advocate common European standards for the national contexts of research careers, ensuring the same professional conditions for researchers in international mobility, particularly with respect to the portability of social security entitlements.
+- Continuously improve their ability to anticipate and respond to the multiple challenges of inclusive research careers, working and learning together in national and international fora, by creating Communities of Practice, for example.
+A special issue is to identify and implement measures to overcome gender+ cultural resistance. - Align RFOs with the new European Charter & Code for Researchers, effectively implementing its principles, regularly planning and monitoring the progress. - Advocate common European standards for the national contexts of research careers, ensuring the same professional conditions for researchers during international mobility events, particularly with respect to the portability of social security entitlements.
 International mobility should not be a determining factor for progression and its duration should be as flexible as possible. - Promote an effective policy dialogue with governments and national authorities, whose activity impacts the (sectoral) policies underpinning research careers, and increase policy coherence, inscribing this as framework conditions in action plans and/or translating them into legislation.
-In this dialogue, researchers and their representatives, including scientific and professional associations and learned societies, should be engaged as a success factor. - Work closely with HEIs and require them to support underrepresented and underinvested groups in the HE sector (attracting, opening the doors to, and retaining students), broadening the pool of potential researchers and ensuring greater inclusiveness and diversity in the two systems. - Increase awareness, accountability, and knowledge on inclusive research careers internally and among all stakeholders (e.g. policymakers, social security authorities, re-
+In this dialogue, researchers and their representatives, including scientific and professional associations and learned societies, should be engaged as a success factor. - Work closely with HEIs and require them to support underrepresented and underinvested groups in the HE Sector (attracting, opening the doors to, and retaining students), broadening the pool of potential researchers and ensuring greater inclusiveness and diversity in the two systems. - Increase awareness, accountability, and knowledge on inclusive research careers internally and among all stakeholders (e.g. policymakers, social security authorities, researchers, peer reviewers, R&D managers, etc.).
+In particular, RFOs should fund studies on the subject, and promote the wide dissemination of results.